noahwc/CompositionCollector/README.md

 # ![icon](banner.png)

-The app lets photographers efficiently record their inspiration for a photograph in a preformatted note.
+Composition Collector lets photographers efficiently record their inspiration for a photograph in a preformatted note.